mviereck/x11docker/README.md

 # Options
-Description of some commonly used options.
-Get an [overview of all options](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview) with `x11docker --help`.
+Description of some commonly used [options](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview).

 ## Choice of X servers and Wayland compositors
 If no X server option is specified, x11docker automatically chooses one depending on installed [dependencies](#dependencies) and on given or missing options `--desktop`, `--gpu` and `--wayland`.